Former French prime minister and wife go on trial for fraud

-PARIS (AP) — He could have been president of France.
-Instead, former Prime Minister Francois Fillon is going on trial to face fraud charges after he used public funds to richly pay his wife and children for work they allegedly never performed.
+PARIS (AP) — He was the front-runner to be president of France.
+Instead, former Prime Minister Francois Fillon is going on trial to face fraud charges after he used public funds to pay his wife and children for work they allegedly never performed.

-The trial beginning Monday is scheduled to last until March 11, but it may be quickly suspended until Wednesday on request from Fillon’s defense team out of solidarity with a lawyers’ strike against French President Emmanuel Macron’s controversial pension reform.
+The trial formally began Monday in the presence of Fillon and his wife.
+But it was quickly suspended until Wednesday following a request from all lawyers who wished to display their solidarity with colleagues striking over President Emmanuel Macron’s controversial pension reform.

+Fillon’s lawyer, Antonin Levy, said the request was “symbolic” to show anger at the changes, which would make lawyers pay more tax.
+The bill is currently being debated at parliament.

 Fillon is suspected of having given jobs as parliamentary aides, involving no sustained work, to his wife and two of their children from 1998 to 2013.
 Altogether, the aide work brought the family more than 1 million euros ($1.08 million).